Camilla, Duchess of Cornwall tests positive for Covid-19 – KION546

 Camilla, Duchess of Cornwall tests positive for Covid-19

-Camilla, Duchess of Cornwall has tested positive for Covid, according to a statement from Clarence House.
+Camilla, Duchess of Cornwall has tested positive for Covid-19, Clarence House said on Monday, four days after her husband Prince Charles was revealed to have contracted the virus.

 “Her Royal Highness The Duchess of Cornwall has tested positive for Covid-19 and is self-isolating.
 We continue to follow government guidelines,” the statement says.